-- Christian Educational Ministries
+- Christian Educational Ministries (teaching out not accepting new students)

 - Leadership and Ethics

 - Pastoral Ministries

 Student enrollment affects course scheduling and availability.
 The college purposes to provide students with the opportunity to complete their majors in a timely manner.
 However, if low enrollment causes courses not to be offered when desired by a student, the student should work with their academic advisor to determine an acceptable alternative.